 The only thing that bothers me in this particular case is the set of cuff-links that are offered with the package.

 With their stylized fighter plane decoration with a rose gold propeller on the outside, they look like a study in bad taste.
-I really can’t imagine myself wearing this abomination if not ordered by a commanding officer.
+I can’t imagine myself wearing this abomination if not ordered by a commanding officer.

 Functions: Hours, minutes, seconds, instant date